leviathanbadger/flux-lang/PROJECT-PLAN.md

 prior art from languages like F*, Liquid Haskell, and Dafny can guide the integration of SMT-based verification so that it’s robust and relatively user-friendly.

-### Probabilistic Programming Constructs

-Overview: A particularly novel aspect of FluxLang is the inclusion of probabilistic programming constructs as built-in language features.
-This means the language will allow developers to define random variables, probability distributions, and model statistical inference problems directly in code.
-For example, one might write something like `let x ~ Normal(0,1);` to denote a random variable drawn from a normal distribution, or use language syntax to condition on observations.
-The goal is to have a domain-specific language (DSL) for probabilistic models integrated into FluxLang, with the compiler able to perform some analysis or transformation on these models.
-The README hints at “compile-time inference hooks for static analysis and sampling strategies”.
-In other words, the compiler might be able to do some static reasoning about probabilistic code – for instance, detect independent sub-expressions, or choose an optimized sampling method – and possibly generate efficient inference procedures or even perform certain inference at compile time.
-This is in line with the trend of probabilistic programming languages (PPLs), which allow users to describe complex probabilistic models and then automatically handle the process of inference (e.g., computing posterior distributions) for those models.
-Generally, probabilistic programming languages allow modelers to specify a stochastic process using syntax resembling standard programming languages, and the runtime (or compiler) takes care of interpreting that model, often by invoking generic inference algorithms.
-FluxLang aims to bake some of that into the compile phase for performance or safety.

-Challenges: Integrating probabilistic programming raises both semantic and practical challenges.
-Semantically, reasoning about randomness at compile time is tricky – many inferences (like computing a distribution’s properties) are intractable in general.
-The compiler must decide what can be done statically (e.g., simple constant-folding of probabilities, detection of conjugate priors that allow closed-form solutions, etc.) versus what must be deferred to runtime sampling.
-There’s also a question of type system integration: e.g., what is the type of a random sample?
-Do we treat a `Dist<T>` as a first-class type, or do we implicitly allow any T to be probabilistic?
-We also must avoid making the language unsound; for instance, if one could write `if random_bool() then assume(false)` or something pathological, it could break the verifier.
-Moreover, PPL constructs often require a runtime support for sampling and possibly for maintaining random state or performing algorithmic tasks like Markov Chain Monte Carlo (MCMC) or variational inference.
-This adds to the runtime complexity of programs compiled by FluxLang.
-From a tooling standpoint, few existing Rust libraries support probabilistic programming out of the box, so much of this would be built from scratch or by interfacing with external libraries (like calling PyMC3, etc., which is undesirable in a standalone compiler).
-There’s also the challenge of
-performance: naive sampling can be slow, so the compiler’s “inference hooks” need to ensure they generate efficient code (perhaps by leveraging multiple cores or vectorization when possible).

-Mitigations: As with the temporal types, a phased approach can mitigate risk.
-Initially, the probabilistic DSL could be limited to simple use cases – for example, allow sampling from a few common distributions and perhaps conditioning (via syntax like observe statements) in a rudimentary form.
-Complex inference algorithms (like automatically doing Hamiltonian Monte Carlo) can be left as “future work” or handled via libraries.
-The compiler can perform static analyses on probabilistic code to catch obvious issues or optimize: for instance, a static analysis could detect if a distribution’s parameters are all known at compile time, in which case it might precompute a closed form or a lookup table.
-Academic work suggests static analysis can optimize learning processes or verify properties of probabilistic models– e.g., prove that a certain event has zero probability, or simplify a model by pruning irrelevant variables.
-Implementing a few such analyses (like dead code elimination for impossible branches, or algebraic simplification of probabilities) could provide immediate benefit.
-To handle integration with the verification side, one strategy is to keep probabilistic effects separate from pure computation – perhaps via a monadic or effect type.
-For example, FluxLang could treat the act of sampling as an effect that is not subject to refinement checking (since it’s inherently nondeterministic), while still allowing the structure of the probabilistic model to be verified (e.g., ensuring that an observe statement is type-correct).
-On the tooling side, choosing or building a small Rust library for random number generation and probability distributions is necessary; crates like rand can provide RNG, and we may implement PDF/PMF functions for basic distributions ourselves or use a statistics crate.
-The performance concern can be mitigated by offering both interpretation and compilation: perhaps provide a way to compile a probabilistic model to native code for speed (maybe even leveraging LLVM’s optimization for heavy numeric code) and to tune the inference algorithm via annotations (for example, an annotation to choose sampling vs analytic inference).
-In summary, by limiting scope initially, leveraging static analysis to optimize model code, and clearly separating probabilistic computations from the pure functional core (for soundness), FluxLang can incrementally add this ambitious feature.

 ### Hygienic Macros and Plugin Architecture